-- The 7-Segment will display the cool mode: I R [ - The compressor and condenser fan are energized. - The circulator fan is energized at low cool speed after a cool on delay.
-The electronic air cleaner will also be energized. - After the thermostat is satisfied, the compressor is deenergized and the Cool Mode Fan Off Delay period begins. - Following the Cool Mode Fan Off Delay period, the cool circulator and air cleaner relay are de-energized.
+- The 7-Segment will display the cool mode: I A [. - The compressor and condenser fan are energized. - The circulator fan is energized at low cool speed after a cool on delay.
+The electronic air cleaner will also be energized. - After the thermostat is satisfied, the compressor and condenser fan are de-energized and the Cool Mode Fan Off Delay period begins. - Following the Cool Mode Fan Off Delay period, the cool circulator and air cleaner relay are deenergized.